 The Difference Between Limestone Bricks and Blocks

-Limestone is a great building material that is strong and durable.
+Limestone is one of the most commonly used building materials because it is strong and durable.
 It is cut into bricks and blocks.
 There are several differences between the two, including the size.

 Limestone bricks